Non-Semisimple TQFT's and BPS $q$-Series: The relation between and

-Multiplying both sides by $\prod_I(x_I-x_I^{-1})/(x_I^r-x_I^{-r})$ and applying $\Go_\omega$ we have
+Multiplying both sides by $\prod_I\big(x_I-x_I^{-1}\big)/\big(x_I^r-x_I^{-r}\big)$ and applying $\Go_\omega$ we have

 where we could bring $\Go_\omega$ inside the limit since its definition involves taking a finite sum of evaluations of the rational functions in $x$ that appear in the coefficients of the series.
-By Proposition \ref{prop:Gauss-omega-CGP} the left hand side of the equation (\ref{thm-CGP-Zhat-intermediate-eq}) gives the left hand side of the equation in the statement of the theorem, up to a simple factor.
-In the right hand side, inside the limit $\lim_{t\rightarrow 1}$ we have
+By~Proposition~\ref{prop:Gauss-omega-CGP}, the left-hand side of the equation~\eqref{thm-CGP-Zhat-intermediate-eq} gives the left-hand side of the equation in the statement of the theorem, up to a simple factor.
+In the right-hand side, inside the limit \smash{$\lim_{t\rightarrow 1}$} we have

-where in the first equality we used the the assumption (iv) of the theorem.
-In the second equality we used the results of the Propositions \ref{prop:gauss-sum-factor-out} and \ref{prop:Go-Lo-in-limit}.
+where in the first equality we used the the assumption (ii) of the theorem.
+In the second equality we used the results of the Propositions~\ref{prop:gauss-sum-factor-out} and~\ref{prop:Go-Lo-in-limit}.